 - If new information appears relevant, refer the matter to the Title IX Coordinator, and the original investigator, if available, to determine whether any modifications may need to be made to the original investigative report; or

 - If the evidence clearly does not support the finding(s) of a Policy violation and provides firm and definite support for modification, the external reviewer may make any necessary modifications to the report.

 If the external reviewer determines the sanctions to be clearly inappropriate or disproportionate, they will alter the sanctions or interventions accordingly.
-In the event that the external reviewer makes any determination that ultimately results in a finding of a Policy violation when the investigator had initially made a finding of no Policy violation, the case will be sent to the sanctioning board for a determination of sanctions.
+In the event that the external reviewer makes any determination that ultimately results in a finding of a Policy violation when the investigator had initially made a finding of no Policy violation, the case will be sent to OSCR for a determination of sanctions.
 The sanctions can then be the subject of a second appeal on the sanction only.

 The external reviewer will strive to complete the appeal review within seven (7) calendar days of receipt of all documents.